halfhp/lex/docs/phrase.md

 String str = Lex.say("some {THING}")
     .with(LexKey.THING, "donkey").makeString();
 ```

+It's not a major difference, but it can add up.
+Those that use the MVP patter in their apps will also
+notice the potential to eliminate references to a Context in Presenters that produce localized
+text for their View.

 ## More Flexible
 One cool feature that is unique to Lex is the ability to configure keyword delimiters; by default